Coverage Axis++: Efficient Inner Point Selection for 3D Shape Skeletonization: Method

 \subsection{Uniformity Score}

-The coverage score intrinsically relates the skeletal points with the model surface, we also need another metric to guarantee the uniformity among the selected skeletal points.
-In other words, the selected points themselves should be relatively uniformly distributed in the space instead of forming groups.
-For this purpose, we introduce the \textit{uniformity score} which aims at punishing those candidate points close to the set of currently selected points $P^+$.
+In addition to the coverage score that intrinsically relates the skeletal points with the model surface, one needs to guarantee uniformity among the selected skeletal points.
+In other words, the selected points themselves should be relatively uniformly distributed in the space instead of clustering together to avoid redundancy.
+For this purpose, we introduce the \textit{uniformity score}, which aims at punishing those candidate points close to the set of currently selected points $P^+$.
 Specifically, for each $p_i\in P^-$, its uniformity score is defined as

 To illustrate the mechanics of the uniformity score defined above, consider skeletal point selection for a simple planar shape, where the $p_1, p_2, p_3, p_4$ are selected points within a rectangular shape.
 If not considering the effect of the coverage score, then according to Eq.~\ref{eq:uniform}, the next skeletal point $p$ (highlighted in red) should be the intersection point of the line segments connecting $p_1$ and $p_3$, as well as $p_2$ and $p_4$, ensuring that $\min_{i\in\{1, 2, 3, 4\}}\|p-p_i\|$ is the largest within the rectangle, leading to the highest possible uniformity score for the selected point.
 Following this pattern, the subsequent four selected points (highlighted in blue) should be placed at the centroids of their respective triangles, resulting in a relatively uniform distribution of the selected skeletal points.